Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Generally speaking, privacy laws apply to ‘personal information’, which is defined to include all information about a reasonably identifiable individual.
 Health information privacy laws apply to ‘personal health information’, a subset of personal information that relates to the physical or mental health of an individual, including the provision of treatment and eligibility for healthcare coverage.

 Since personal information must be about an identifiable individual, aggregated and anonymous data is not generally considered to be personal information.
 However, Canadian courts have held that information will be about an ‘identifiable individual’ where there is a serious possibility that an individual could be identified through the use of that information, alone or in combination with other information.
+For example, in accordance with this interpretation, Canadian privacy commissioners tend to take the view that data tied to an IP address or device identifier will generally be considered to be personal information.

 Are data owners required to register with the relevant authority before processing data?